ashu1230/Web-Development-Oasis/README.md

 For the run main page ues this link :- https://github.com/ashu1230/Web-Development-Oasis/blob/7787a43573b630103ebe6be1a6cf87724241792b/index.html
 <br><br>
-        Run this (link)html code for run the all task's.
+        Run this (link)html code for run the all task's..